grafana/k6-docs/docs/sources/next/set-up/set-up-distributed-k6/troubleshooting.md

 ### Running tests in `PrivateLoadZone`

-Each time a user runs a test in a PLZ, for example with `k6 cloud script.js`, there is a corresponding `TestRun` being deployed by the k6 Operator.
+Each time a user runs a test in a PLZ, for example with `k6 cloud run script.js`, there is a corresponding `TestRun` being deployed by the k6 Operator.
 This `TestRun` will be deployed in the same namespace as its `PrivateLoadZone`.
 If the test is misbehaving, for example, it errors out, or doesn't produce the expected result, then you can check:

 1. If there are any messages in the GCk6 UI.
-2. If there are any messages in the output of the `k6 cloud` command.
+2. If there are any messages in the output of the `k6 cloud run` command.
 3. The resources and their logs, the same way as with a [standalone `TestRun` deployment](#testrun-deployment)

 ## Common scenarios